 In general, PACE programs offer competitive financing terms to property owners with at least some equity in their home or business and have not been delinquent on their property tax or mortgage payments.
 For further details concerning property eligibility (residential, commercial, and municipal) and financing terms, contact the individual PACE provides listed below.

 PACE financing can be used for residential, commercial, multi-family, industrial or municipal properties.
-Renew Finical offers programs all property types; while AllianceNRG Program and Ygrene Financing offers both programs for commercial and residential.
-Hero Program is for residential only and Dividend is for all commercial property types, including office, industrial, agriculture, retail, hotel, and multi-family – Non-profits and houses of worship are also eligible.
+Renew Financial offers programs all property types; while AllianceNRG Program and Ygrene Financing offers both programs for commercial and residential.
 To learn more, see the list of Antioch partnered individual PACE providers below.

 Eligible products that can be financed with PACE may vary by individual PACE providers and administrators.
 In general, most products that can be permanently affixed to a property and reduce on-site electric, gas or water consumption will be considered eligible.
 Some examples include: attic insulation; heating, ventilation and air conditioning replacements; solar photovoltaic and thermal systems; and low-flow toilets.